ademisaint/MultichainCryptoWalletDocs/methods/transfer/bitcoin-network.md

 # Bitcoin Network

-Allows for the transfer of BTC from one address to another.
+This method allows for the transfer of BTC from one address to another.

 {% tabs %}